airbnb/lottie/docs/android/performance.md

 # Performance

-## Sizing (px -> points/dp)
+## Sizing (px -> dp)
 Any pixel values in After Effects will get converted to density independent pixels (points on iOS and dp on Android).
 For example, if you want an animation to be 24dp x 24dp, the After Effects composition should be 24px x 24px.
+You can find a list of common screen sizes in dps [here](https://material.io/devices/).

 ## Masks and Mattes
 Masks and mattes on android have the larges performance hit.
 Their performance hit is also proportional to the intersection bounds of the masked/matted layer and the mask/matte so the smaller the mask/matte, the less of a performance hit there will be.